 Get ready to discover a plethora of therapy options that will blow your mind and make you realize there's more to healing than just talking about your problems.
 When it comes to infidelity in marriage, individual therapy is usually the first option people turn to.
 However, group therapy can also be an effective way for couples dealing with infidelity to heal together.
 In group therapy, you and your partner will work through the betrayal alongside other couples who are going through similar struggles.
 This gives you a chance to connect with others who understand what you're going through and provides a supportive environment where emotions can be shared freely.

-Note: Before starting any therapy, it's essential for both partners to be committed to the process and be open to feedback and change.
+Note: Before starting any therapy, both partners must be committed to the process and open to feedback and change.
 It's also beneficial to have an initial consultation with the therapist to ensure a good fit for the couple's needs.

 Online therapy is another option that has become increasingly popular in recent years.
-With online therapy, you have the flexibility of attending sessions from the comfort of your own home or even on-the-go using your phone or tablet.
+With online therapy, you can attend sessions from the comfort of your own home or even on the go using your phone or tablet.
 This makes it easier for busy couples to fit counseling into their schedules without having to worry about travel time or scheduling conflicts.
 Additionally, online therapists often have experience working with individuals and couples dealing with infidelity specifically, so they can provide targeted support that addresses the unique challenges of this situation.

 Working Together as a Couple